 People around you always talk about visions, goals, and plans.
 They talk about both personal and professional goals.
 The same happens at workplaces; your team needs goals to achieve the long-term plans of an organization or company.
-First, we need to look at what short-term goals are and why do you need to set short-term goals for you and your team.
+First, we need to look at what short-term goals are and why do you need to set short-term goals for yourself and your team.

 Goals that you, your team, and your company want to attain within one year are called short-term goals.
 Short-term goals are smaller milestones that are necessary for consistent personal or professional growth.